StarsoftAnalysis/interaxi/README.md

 ### `options|config [<filename>]`
 Load the options (aka configuration) from the AxiDraw configuration file specified.
 If no filename is given, display the current options.
+### `output <filename>`
+The plot (or preview) command will create an output file if you specify a file name.
+    none - do not create an output file auto - generate the output file name automatically (currently by adding '.svg' to the input file name).
+    <filename> - use the given file name.
+WARNING: If the specified file already exists, it will be overwritten.
 ### `plot <filename> [<layer>]`
 Run the plot from the given filename.
 If a layer number (1-1000) is given, plot only that layer.
 ### `posdown|pen_pos_down <0-100>`